 When someone asks me what’s the best thing that’s happened to your business, I can say unabashedly, “my website getting hacked.”

 When was it that you knew you needed to grow your team?

 Like many small business owners, I started my business in my living room on a wing and a prayer.

-I was doing everything – designing the products, interfacing with vendors, drafting the newsletters, packaging orders, doing post office runs and the list goes on.
+I was doing everything – designing the products, interfacing with vendors, drafting the newsletters, packaging orders, doing post office runs, and the list goes on.
 After my first holiday season, I realized that I needed help or I was going to lose my mind.
 There are only so many hours in a day!
 Gradually over time, and as needed, I’ve brought people to help out.
-We are still a startup and we’re run leanly, but I’ve got a great team.
-And now we have office space although I usually work from home 3-4 days a week.
-We generally have 2-3 interns who help out with everything from social media engagement to order processing to customer service; I have a Social Media Manager, a Sales Representative and a Director of Operations.
+We are still a startup and we’re run lean, but I’ve got a great team.
+And now we have office space, although I usually work from home three to four days a week.
+We generally have two to three interns who help out with everything from social media engagement to order processing to customer service.
+I have a social media manager, a sales representative, and a director of operations.

 In order for the company to grow, I realized that I need help so that I would have time to work on the business rather than in the business.